Learn ➜ Material Health GuidesSteel Guide

 It strengthens steel, and makes it more resistant to corrosion.
 It also gives it a shinier finish that looks nice— this is why a lot of people have stainless steel appliances throughout their kitchen.

-Is stainless steel safe?
+Is stainless steel toxic?

 Is chromium toxic?